inner-byte/strassen_algorithm_gui/README.md

 - **src/:** Directory containing source code and data files.
   - **sample_data.txt:** Contains sample data used by the project.
   - **strassen_ui.py:** Responsible for the user interface or a specific functionality within the project.
-- **screenshot/:** Directory containing an image file, possibly a screenshot of the project's interface or a visual representation of the project's output.
+- **screenshot/:** Directory containing an image file, a screenshot of the project's interface and visual representation of the project's output.

 ## Example Matrices